-- 11.6.2 The Flow Bundle plots suggest that the 'Land off the A57 Apleyhead' potential allocation site is contributing significantly to the forecast traffic flows on the eastern end of the A57. - 11.6.3 Link flows on the eastern end of the A57 have therefore been examined to determine whether it is realistic to expect to be able to mitigate the 2037 Design Flows at these junctions, or whether, in practice link capacity on the A57 would constrain flows through the junctions. - 11.6.4 Guidance on link capacity is provided in Volume 5 of the Design Manual for Roads and Bridges (DMRB) in TA 79/99 'Traffic Capacity of Urban Roads' and TA 46/97 'Traffic Flow Ranges for use in the Assessment of New Rural Roads'26. - 11.6.5 The A57 between its junctions with the A1 and the B6034 Netherton Road is a two-lane single carriageway road with a carriageway width of approximately 7.3m.
-This section of the A57 is predominantly rural in character however, for the purposes of this assessment forecast link flows on the A57 have been compared against both rural and urban link flow standards.
+- 11.6.4 As can be seen above the site with the largest impact on the eastern end of the A57 is the Apleyhead site (72%).
+On the easternmost section of the A57 between the Apleyhead site access and the A1/A614/A57 Apleyhead interchange the impact reduces to 46%, with impacts of 43% due to the Bassetlaw Garden Village and 4% due to Ordsall South.
+This reduction is due to the routing of the Apleyhead site trips which is heavily biased to/from the west.
+The Peaks Hill Farm site and all other allocation sites within the district result in very small impacts on these sections of the A57. - 11.6.5 Link flows on the eastern end of the A57 have also been examined to determine whether it is realistic to expect to be able to mitigate the 2038 Design Flows at these junctions, or whether, in practice link capacity on the A57 would constrain flows through the junctions. - 11.6.6 Guidance on link capacity is provided in Volume 5 of the Design Manual for Roads and Bridges (DMRB) in TA 79/99 'Traffic Capacity of Urban Roads' and TA 46/97 'Traffic Flow Ranges for use in the Assessment of New Rural Roads' 25. - 11.6.7 The A57 between its junctions with the A1 and the B6034 Netherton Road is a two-lane single carriageway road with a carriageway width of approximately 7.3m.
+This section of the A57 is predominantly rural in character however, for the purposes of this assessment forecast link flows on the A57 have been compared against both rural and urban link flow standards. - 11.6.8 Comparing the characteristics of the A57 to Table 1 of TA79/99 shows it is classed as an Urban All-Purpose (UAP1) road "High standard single/dual carriageway road carrying predominantly through traffic with limited access, 40 to 60mph speed limit, with limited access".
+Table 2 of TA79/99 shows that 7.3m wide UAP1 category roads have a one-way hourly capacity in each direction equivalent to 1,590 VPH (busiest direction of flow assuming a 60/40 directional split) which is equivalent to a two-way hourly capacity of 2,650 VPH.

-26 Both documents were withdrawn from the Design Manual for Roads and Bridges (DMRB) in March 2020 however, to maintain consistency with the 2019 study methodology and in the absence of any replacement DMRB guidance the withdrawn standards have been applied for the purposes of this report update as they still provide useful guidance on link capacity.
+25 Both documents were withdrawn from the Design Manual for Roads and Bridges (DMRB) in March 2020 however, to maintain consistency with the 2019 study methodology and in the absence of any replacement DMRB guidance the withdrawn standards have been applied for the purposes of this report update as they still provide useful guidance on link capacity.